 4. Place cabbage into the clean glass jars and pack down tightly with your hands until brine goes over the vegetables.
 Be sure to leave at least 2-inches of space at the top of each jar to allow the cabbage to expand.

 5. Fold cabbage leaves and place on top of the sauerkraut in the jar pushing down on leaves to cover with brine.
 Repeat this for second and third jar.
 Doing this step will help keep your sauerkraut under the brine.
 You can also add a small clean glass that fits inside of the mason jar on top of cabbage to weigh it down.
 Make sure you have at least 1 or 2-inches of brine over the top of the sauerkraut and folded cabbage leaves.

 6. Place jars of sauerkraut inside a cardboard box or ice chest to protect from light.
 Let sauerkraut ferment at room temperature for 7-14 days.
 Taste after 7 days and see if you like the flavor.
 If you do like the taste, remove the top cabbage leaves and place sauerkraut in the refrigerator.
 The longer you ferment the sauerkraut the more tangy and sour it gets.
 Once done fermenting place sauerkraut in the refrigerator for up to 6 months.

 7. Each time you remove sauerkraut to eat make sure you push the remaining sauerkraut under the brine to protect it.

-*I added a probiotic capsule to my ferment to add additional strains of good bacteria to the sauerkraut.
+*I added a probiotic capsule to my ferment this time to add additional strains of good bacteria to the sauerkraut.
 You can leave it out and just use salt and whey or a vegetable culture starter.